rna88/valvePlayerQuery/README.md

 `<refreshRate>`   Minutes before querying the master server again
 `<retries>`       Number of times to retry connecting to the master server on timeout

-Optionally you may place a small image called <gamedir>.png in the same location as the script.
+Optionally you may place a small image called "&lt;gamedir&gt;.png" in the same location as the script.
 This image will appear on the notification, allowing you to easily identify different notifications for different games.

 ### Example
-Demonstrating "daemonized" usage for Fistful of Frags:
+Demonstrating "daemonized" usage for Fistful of Frags where we are only alerted if the current player count exceeds 20, the player count is retrieved on a 10 minute cycle, and if our initial query fails we try again 3 times before waiting for the next cycle:

 `setsid python valvePlayerQuery.py fof 20 10 3 >/dev/null 2>&1`